 What Are Loot Boxes?

-They differ from other types of in-game purchase because you don't know the exact item you will receive before the transaction.
-While loot boxes always gives you something every time you open them, you only discover the exact contents after purchase.
+They differ from other types of in-game purchases because you don't know the exact item you will receive before the transaction.
+While loot boxes always give you something every time you open them, you only discover the exact contents after purchase.

 Loot boxes are only included in a small number of games.
 Where they are included, they’re usually an optional extra rather than necessity.
 You are able to play the game in its entirety without making the additional purchase.